JeremieLitzler/tutorials/menu-scroll-hide-and-show/README.md

 Credits to [Chris Ferdinandi](https://gomakethings.com) who showed me this trick and help me understand all these principles.

-Checkout his website and subscribe to his newsletter.
+Check out his website and subscribe to his newsletter.
 His tips don't end with this one.